pmaxhogan/mc-plus-plus/spec.md

   #### Backup scheduling
   At most one backup is stored one hour *within the past 24 hours* (1000 * 60 * 60 ms, not 1 clock hour).
 After the past 24 hours, at most one backup is stored per calendar day.
 Yeah, I know the backup system is weird, but it was the easiest option that actually made come kind of sense.
 If someone is interested in adding a PR that fixes this, it'd be great.
 I might also fix it later.

+ - `port`: Number
+  This is the port that the server is running.
+If the server has announced it's port yet, it will be sent on connection.
+Also, the port will be send whenever it is announced or is changed.

 ## Properties You Can Send

 NOT IMPLEMENTED YET